Adren98/GAME-SALES-AND-RATINGS-1015-SC3/README.md

 # Problem Definition

-* How can we make use of [indicators] to predict the Global Sales of games?
+* How can we make use of Genre, Publisher, Meta_Score, Platform and Year to predict the Global Sales of games?

 ***